 Why do you run the programs the way you do?
 As a member of Indiana Soccer and U.S. Youth Soccer, we follow their rules.
 Also, having run rec and Select youth soccer programs since 1986, we have learned a few things along the way!

 What does “playing up” mean?
-Playing up means playing up an age group (for example, a U13 player playing up on a U14 team).
+Playing up means playing up an age group (for example, a 13U player playing up on a 14U team).
 Playing up is the exception to the rule and requires the approval of our Director of Coaching and both age group coaches.

 What does “playing down” mean?
-Playing down means playing down an age group (for example, a U14 player plays on a U13 team).
+Playing down means playing down an age group (for example, a 14U player plays on a 13U team).
 Playing down is not allowed under any circumstances.
 No, not if a player is small for their age and not if the player is handicapped in any way.

 How do I know what age group my child is in?
-Youth soccer age groups are determined by the U.S. Youth Soccer age chart, which can be found on the Indiana Soccer website.
-The youth soccer calendar runs from August 1 to July 31 so whatever age the player is as of August 1 (not one day before or one day later), that is the age group (U9, U10, U11) in which the player falls.
+Youth soccer age groups are determined by the U.S. Youth Soccer age chart, which can be found on our website under the "About Us" tab.

 When does the season start?
 Our Fall season usually starts mid to late August and ends at the end of October; our Spring season usually starts mid to late March and ends by Memorial Day.
 Deadlines to register are usually July 15th for the Fall and February 15th for the Spring (watch our website for definite dates).